 If, at any time, a graduate student fails to make satisfactory progress toward the degree, the student may be denied permission to continue in the program.
-Such a decision may be reached by the student's major adviser, academic unit head, or graduate program coordinator and will be referred to the College of Graduate and Professional Programs for final action.
+Such a decision may be reached by the student's adviser, academic unit head, or graduate program coordinator and will be referred to the College of Graduate and Outreach Programs for final action.

-A student will be dismissed from the degree program or provisional status will be revoked if the student receives an "F" or "U" in any graduate course or a total of three "C" grades in his or her graduate program.
-Unless there are extraordinary circumstances, a student dismissed from the degree program may not enroll in any graduate-level courses for a period of one year.
-Students who want to return to the university must re-apply and be reaccepted in the usual manner.
+Students who receive two "C" grades or a GPA of below 3.0 will be placed on academic warning and will receive written notification.
+A student will be dismissed from the degree program if the student receives an "F" or "U" in any graduate course or a total of three "C" grades in his or her graduate program.
+A student dismissed from the degree program may not enroll in any graduate-level courses for a period of one year.
+Students who want to return to the university must re-apply and be re-accepted in the usual manner.